Foot and Mouth Disease Precautions

 - We ask guests to assist us by maintaining reasonable levels of personal space if a queue does occur.

 We have changed our food service to ensure that all food is fully protected, which will eliminate the need for a buffet and therefore for a number of people to be close together at a buffet.

 - Canapes will be served as part of the entree dinner service, thus eliminating the need for shared plates.

-- We have extended our split dining program to ensure that everyone is seated 1.5 metres from people that they are not travelling with.
+- We have extended our split dining program to ensure that everyone more spread out from people that they are not travelling with.
 Everyone will be on the terrace at some stage, but some will dine upstairs with the sharks and others downstairs in the cave.